FAgyx/CalvisionGUI/README.md

 ## Running
 Entry file: MainWindow_WaveDump_init.py
+Note: For first time running, make sure in the GUI, tab "Digitizer Configuration", click on the button "Fetch DRS Calib Table".
+This step reads the calibration table inside the digitizer and saves it in your data storage location.
+The CalvisionDAQ requires this table to correct the raw data.
+This only needs to be done once if you are using the same digitizer hardware.

 ## Stopping
 If the GUI hangs, the CalvisionDAQ should still be running.
 Don't close the GUI as it may send a SIGKILL to DAQ which may corrupt the output root file.
 You can stop the DAQ by sending a SIGTERM through the terminal.
 Find the pid first by: